VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/README.txt

 ---
 NOTE: This MODule requires Glow Squids in order for all features to work 100% correctly.
-Glow Squids are currently in review by the MineClone 2 Team, and should be available soon after this initial release of the new signs.
+Glow Squids are currently in review by the VoxeLibre Team, and should be available soon after this initial release of the new signs.